Bites wounds are one of the most common reasons dogs are seen for emergency appointments with their veterinarians.

 In puppies, biting is often part of aggressive play.
 In adult dogs, biting or other aggressive behaviors can have multiple underlying motives or causes.
-Aggressive behaviors such as growling, lunging, snarling, snapping or biting are used as a means of communication and to resolve competitive issues or perceived threats.
-The competition may be over food, territory, attention of an owner, position in a pack or group, as a protective reaction towards another dog, etc.
+Aggressive behaviors such as growling, lunging, snarling, snapping, or biting are used as a means of communication and to resolve competitive issues or perceived threats.
+The competition may be over food, territory, attention from an owner, position in a pack or group, or as a protective reaction towards another dog.

 How serious are dog bite wounds?

 Bite wounds are commonly inflicted on the legs or around the head and neck.
-Vital structures in the neck that could be easily injured include blood vessels such as the jugular vein or the carotid artery, numerous nerves, the esophagus (tube connecting the throat with the stomach), and the trachea or airway.
-Wounds on the face can cause severe damage to the eyes, ears or mouth; wounds around the eyes are particularly dangerous.
+Vital structures in the neck that could be easily injured include major blood vessels, numerous nerves, the esophagus (tube connecting the throat with the stomach), and the trachea (windpipe).
+Wounds on the face can cause severe damage to the eyes, ears, or mouth.
 With bite wounds on the legs, there is a risk that the injury can involve the joints.

-Does my dog need to be seen by the veterinarian after it has been in a fight?
+Does my dog need to be seen by a veterinarian after it has been in a fight?

 What should I look for to determine how quickly my dog needs to see the veterinarian?

-There are certain symptoms that require immediate emergency treatment.
-These include uncontrollable bleeding (bleeding that can't be stopped), breathing difficulty, weakness, crying or whining, limping, pale or blue gums, or collapse.
+There are certain signs that require immediate emergency treatment.
+These include uncontrollable bleeding, breathing difficulty, weakness, crying or whining, limping, pale or blue gums, or collapse.

 Your veterinarian will determine what sort of treatment is necessary, based on the extent of the injuries, your dog's general health, and the location of the wounds.
 The goal of treatment is to reduce the severity of any infection that develops.
-This will be accomplished by cleaning the wounds, removing any dead or severely damaged tissue, and surgically closing the wounds whenever possible.
+This will be accomplished by cleaning the wounds, removing any dead or severely damaged tissue, and potentially surgically closing the wounds.

-Antibiotics will be prescribed for all wounds that have penetrated the skin depending on the location of the wound and the duration between bite time and presentation to your veterinarian.
+Antibiotics may be prescribed for wounds that have penetrated the skin depending on the location of the wound and the duration between bite time and presentation to your veterinarian.
 For minor injuries, or for wounds that must be left open to heal, your veterinarian may prescribe a topical antibiotic.
-If there is any doubt about skin penetration, your veterinarian will prescribe a broad-spectrum antibiotic such as amoxicillin-clavulanate (Clavamox®) or, for more complicated cases, enrofloxacin (Baytril®), to lessen the chance that a serious infection will develop.
-The sooner antibiotics are begun after a bite injury the quicker the infection will be brought under control.
-Wounds that are treated within 6 hours of the injury have the best chance of healing without complications.
+If there is any doubt about skin penetration, your veterinarian may prescribe a broad-spectrum antibiotic such as amoxicillin-clavulanate (Clavamox®) or, for more complicated cases, enrofloxacin (Baytril®), to lessen the chance that a serious infection will develop.
+The sooner antibiotics are started after a bite injury the quicker the infection will be brought under control.
+Wounds that are treated within six hours of the injury have the best chance of healing without complications.

-Most wounds are painful and it is more humane for your animal to be given some sort of pain medication or a sedative or anesthetic before attempting to assess the extent of the injuries.
-Your veterinarian will then shave the fur off of the skin that surrounds the wounds to lessen the potential for further contamination, and will flush the wounds to remove any contaminants and debris.
-For extensive wounds, severely contaminated wounds, or wounds in sensitive areas of the body (such as near the eyes, mouth or ears), it will be necessary to put your dog under general anesthetic so that the area can be safely and thoroughly cleaned and treated.
+Most wounds are painful, and it is more humane for your dog to be given some sort of pain medication, sedative, or anesthetic before attempting to assess the extent of the injuries.
+Your veterinarian will then shave the fur off of the skin that surrounds the wounds to lessen the potential for further contamination and will flush the wounds to remove any contaminants and debris.
+For extensive wounds, severely contaminated wounds, or wounds in sensitive areas of the body (such as near the eyes, mouth, or ears), it will be necessary to put your dog under a general anesthetic so that the area can be safely and thoroughly cleaned and treated.
 Additional pain medications will be sent home, most typically non-steroidal anti-inflammatory drugs (NSAIDs) such as meloxicam (Rheumocam®, Metacam®), deracoxib (Deramaxx®), or carprofen (Rimadyl®).

 Small puncture wounds will usually be left open so that any infection can drain out.
-Lacerations will be sutured up, and temporary drains may be placed if the damage is extensive or if there is a chance that fluid will build up in the area.
-Most lacerations will be 'debrided' (any infected or compromised skin tissue will be cut away and the edges of the laceration will be trimmed).
+Lacerations will be sutured up, and temporary drains may be placed if the damage is extensive, or if there is a chance that fluid will build up in the area.
+Most lacerations will be debrided, meaning any infected or severely damaged skin tissue will be cut away and the edges of the laceration will be trimmed.
 In many cases, skin wounds will be enlarged to allow the underlying tissues to be thoroughly examined and cleaned.

-Experts recommend that bacterial culture and sensitivity tests should be performed to determine which bacteria are involved and the best antibiotics to treat these bacteria.
-However, it takes a couple of days for the test results to be ready, so your veterinarian may not perform these tests unless your pet's wounds do not respond appropriately to initial broad spectrum antibiotic treatment.
+Experts recommend that bacterial culture and sensitivity tests should be performed to determine the type of bacteria involved and the best antibiotics to treat these bacteria.
+However, it takes a couple of days for the test results to be ready, so your veterinarian may not perform these tests unless your pet's wounds do not respond appropriately to initial broad-spectrum antibiotic treatment.

-If you have been instructed to clean the wounds, use extreme care since these wounds may be painful and the pet may bite out of pain or fear.
-It is advisable to use a muzzle on your dog, even if he is extremely gentle.
+If you have been instructed to clean the wounds, use extreme care as they may be painful, and your dog may bite you due to pain or fear.
+It is advisable to use a muzzle on your dog, even if he is normally extremely gentle.

 What can I do to prevent bite wounds?

 Do not allow your dog to roam freely, and keep your dog on a tight leash when you are outdoors, especially if you are in a park.
 Dogs that are well-mannered are less likely to fight, so basic obedience training is strongly recommended starting at a young age.
-If you are outdoors with your dog and you see a stray dog that is running free, do not approach it.
+If you are outdoors with your dog and you see a roaming stray dog, do not approach it.
 Even if your dog is gentle and friendly, you have no way of knowing the temperament of the other dog.